TriPed-Robot/trip_kinematics/docs/source/tutorials.rst

 Building a Robot Model
 ======================

-Building a robot is the first step in using the functionality of TriP.
+Before TriPs functionality can be used on a robot, it first has to be build within TriP.
-This Tutorial will show how to buil a leg of the `TriPed robot  <https://triped-robot.github.io/docs/robot/>`_  shown below:
+This Tutorial will show how to build the `TriPed robot  <https://triped-robot.github.io/docs/robot/>`_  shown below:

 .. image:: https://user-images.githubusercontent.com/22688144/124489566-6d70f000-ddb1-11eb-9f57-6a2d9e374fcc.png?raw=true